isomerpages/ura-lkywcp/pages/faq.md

 #### **What do I need to submit for Stage B?**

-The nominated city will be informed via email to prepare and submit a detailed report using official templates.
+The nominated city will be informed via email to prepare and submit a detailed report using the official report template.
 This report comprises the following:

 - Key statistics comparing the city today and 10-20 years ago
 - Background of the city